PixelsCamp/talks/being-a-remote-developer-working-for-a-poor-startup_bruno-pires.md

-Being a remote developer working for a poor startup
+Being a remote developer working for a startup
 ========================

 * Speaker   : Bruno Pires